 Her conviction about her own personal call to ministry in Pakistan took a bit longer than Luc's but by June 2010, the Lord had convinced her that this was as much His calling on her life as it was on her husband's.

-Luc and Denise have been serving at the Shikarpur Christian Hospital since 2013.
+Luc and Denise served at the Shikarpur Christian Hospital since 2013.